 Elected & Appointed Officials

 There are seven elected members of the Verona Borough Council and one mayor.
 All are elected for four-year terms.
-There is one appointed official, the Borough Secretary.
+There is one appointed official, the Borough Manager.

 David Ricupero